pgryko/code_coffee_algorithms/src/problems/medium/lrucache/README.md

-Design a data structure that follows the constraints of a Least Recently Used (LRU) cache.
+Design a data structure that follows the constraints of Least Recently Used (LRU) cache.

+For python, can be implemented using an ordered dict

+For other languages, use two datastructures, a double linked list (as a queue) and a hashmap with page address (index or ptr) as key and address of node as value

 Implement the LRUCache class: